-The MethylAidData-package provides a reference dataset on 2800 samples.
+The MethylAidData-package provides a reference dataset on 2800 samples and a reference dataset on 2620 EPIC samples.
 A reference data set can be used to compare with another data set.
 For example, call visualize with the argument background as shown below.